LOGIC-10/ASP_Project6/project6_report.md

 ### 4.3 Build time and memory

 The fingerprint database construction cost is summarized by the same experiments and is worth stating explicitly because it determines both storage requirements and indexing latency.
 Design A builds in about 7.5 seconds on the reference machine, generates roughly 2,548,502 hashes, and uses about 19.4 megabytes for hash storage if each hash is represented as a 32‑bit integer with associated song and offset indices.
 The ablation variant constructs 2,251,765 hashes in approximately 6.1 seconds, reducing both the number of peaks and the number of hashes by about ten percent.
-Design B is the smallest of the three, with 777,332 hashes, a build time of 3.6 seconds, and an estimated memory footprint of roughly 5.9 megabytes.
+Design B is the smallest of the three, with 777,332 hashes, a build time of roughly 35 seconds, and an estimated memory footprint of roughly 5.9 megabytes.

 These aggregate figures are consistent with the raw logs emitted by `compare_designs.py`, an excerpt of which is reproduced below for reference: